+Buddhist Chaplaincy

-Buddhist Chaplaincy Master of Divinity Statement of Purpose: The statement should describe how enrollment in UWest's MDiv program will further the applicant's personal goals and aspirations, achievements, educational and career objectives.
+Master of Divinity

+Statement of Purpose: The statement should describe how enrollment in UWest's MDiv program will further the applicant's personal goals and aspirations, achievements, and educational and career objectives.

 Interview: Applicants should be prepared for a telephone or face-to-face interview, which may be required at the discretion of the chair.
 A campus visit is strongly recommended.

+Graduate Degree Programs

+MBA

+Additional Document: Submit current resume.

+EMBA

-Business Administration Graduate Degree Programs 3 MBA No additional requirements.
-EMBA Prior degree requirement: Working professionals applying to the EMBA program who have not yet earned a bachelor's degree but have completed a minimum of four years (120 units) of undergraduate coursework at a non-US college or university may be admitted to the EMBA program at the discretion of the department chair.
+Prior degree requirement: Prior degree requirement: Working professionals applying to the EMBA program who have not yet earned a bachelor's degree but have completed a minimum of four years (120 units) of undergraduate coursework at a non-US college or university may be admitted to the EMBA program at the discretion of the department chair.

 Work Experience: Admission is open to individuals with three or more years of management experience.
+Submit current resume.

+Certificate Programs

-Certificate Programs Graduate Prior degree requirement: BA in Business Administration or related field Post MBA Prior degree requirement: MBA Psychology Master of Arts (60 units) Interview: Admission to the 60-unit MFT track may require an in-person or telephone interview at the discretion of the department chair.
-Religious Studies Master of Arts Prior degree requirement: In addition to graduates with traditional bachelor's degrees, graduates of recognized Buddhist colleges are eligible to apply to the Master of Arts in Religious Studies.
-Doctor of Philosophy & Doctor of Theology Prior degree requirement: Applicants must have a master's degree in Religious Studies, Theology, Chaplaincy, Philosophy, or the equivalent.
-If this criterion is not met, the student cannot be admitted into the PhD or ThD program, but may be eligibile to apply to the MA program.
-Statement of Purpose: The statement should address the applicant's proposed area of research, his or her academic preparation to engage in such research, and how the program will be instrumental in pursuing his or her scholarly and professional goals.
+Graduate Post-MBA Prior degree requirement: BA in Business Administration or related field

+Prior degree requirement: MBA

+Master of Arts (60 units)

+Interview: Admission to the 60-unit MFT track may require an in-person or telephone interview at the discretion of the department chair.

+Master of Arts

+Prior degree requirement: Both graduates with traditional bachelor's degrees and graduates of recognized Buddhist colleges are eligible to apply to the Master of Arts in Religious Studies.

+Doctor of Philosophy & Doctor of Theology

+Prior degree requirement: Applicants must have a master's degree in Religious Studies, Theology, Chaplaincy, Philosophy, or the equivalent.
+If this criterion is not met, the student cannot be admitted into the PhD or ThD program, but may be eligible to apply to the MA program.

+Statement of Purpose: The statement should address the applicant's proposed area of research, his or her academic preparation to engage in such research, and the ways in which the program will further the applicant's scholarly and professional goals.

 Letters of Recommendation: At least two of the letters of recommendation must be from qualified scholars at recognized educational institutions.

 Thesis: A copy of the student's MA thesis, if applicable.

+University of the West 2015-2016 Admissions 35